 Here’s what does matter:

-It matters that audiences are entertained at the highest level possible.
-In the world of comedy, the level an audience is entertained is directly related to the frequency and duration of laughter a comedy performer can generate during their show.
+In the world of stand-up comedy, the level an audience is entertained is directly related to the frequency and duration of laughter a comedy performer can generate during their show.

 In other words…

-The longer and louder an audience laughs, the more they are entertained.
+The longer, louder and more frequently an audience laughs, the more they are entertained.

 Let me break it down even further:

-1. If a comedian — regardless of “style” — can’t produce a minimum of 18 seconds (average) of laughter, cheering or applause during their show, no matter how long that show may be, they ARE NOT performing at headliner level.
+1. If a comedian — regardless of “style” — can’t produce a minimum average of 18 seconds of laughter, cheering or applause every performing minute during their show, no matter how long that show may be, they ARE NOT performing at headliner level.

 Related article: Setting Standards For Stand-up Comedians